 Jaymin “Jaymin Amarillo” McAffrey

-Jaymin loves most things in life, but what he truly loves most are food and people.
+Jaymin loves most things in life, but what he truly loves more than anything are food and people.
 He believes that food and people have a mutual relationship; if one is good the other will return the favor.
 Growing up in Amarillo, TX, he learned that there is a quality of life that comes from hard work and a supportive community.
 He comes from a family of makers and people who work with their hands, and he was drawn to bread because of its need to be worked with.
 Some of his favorite memories are of his Great Grandma Clock’s bread that she would bake for the family.
 Fermentation peaked his interest as he became more knowledgeable about food.
 After focusing on sourdough, he fell in love with its complexity as well as its simplicity.
 Verdant became a way to share this love with his community.